masonbedard/intro-to-programming-with-swift/README.md

 ## Operations

-Let's try to see how powerful this playground's evaluation can be.
+Let's see how powerful this playground's evaluation can be.
 We'll start by trying some arithmetic.
 Type the following, one by one, into the playground:
 ```
 90 + 90
 4 * 8 - 10